-- (a) The operation is in accordance with all applicable provincial laws and regulations. - (b) A limit of one day care or day nursery will be permitted on any street. - (c) The use will not occupy more than 70m2 or 40% of the floor area, whichever is less. - (d) Provision for off-street parking will be required as per the off-street parking requirements of these Regulations. - (e) The drop-off and pick-up of children will not interfere with the free flow of vehicular traffic. - (f) The use is not located adjacent to or near hazardous, dangerous, or incompatible uses.
+- (a) The operation is in accordance with all applicable provincial laws and regulations. - (b) The use will not occupy more than 70m2 or 40% of the floor area, whichever is less. - (c) Provision for off-street parking will be required as per the off-street parking requirements of these Regulations. - (d) The drop-off and pick-up of children will not interfere with the free flow of vehicular traffic. - (e) The use is not located adjacent to or near hazardous, dangerous, or incompatible uses.
 These include, but are not limited to, heavy industrial uses, service stations, garages, taverns, night clubs, and amusement uses.

-10. Boarding House Residential (Tourist Home/Bed and Breakfast)
+11. Boarding House Residential (Tourist Home/Bed and Breakfast)